Elliot Davies - [email protected]

 Matthew Despard - [email protected]

-Fourth-year historian Matthew’s ceaseless pursuit of design purity shows in his wardrobe of monochromatic shirts and fixation on formalist modern architecture.
+Fourth-year historian Matthew’s ceaseless pursuit of design purity shows in his wardrobe of monotone shirts and fixation on formalist modern architecture.
 Aside from listening to music without lyrics and working through a backlog of New Yorker issues, he oversees The Saint’s production process to ensure that the newspaper’s visual identity is consistent and that the finished product is worthy of its masthead.

 Laura Abernethy - [email protected]